Henri Pirenne: Early years

 Pirenne was born in Verviers, an industrial city in the Province of Liège in south-east Belgium.

 He studied at the University of Liège where he was a student of Godefroid Kurth (1847–1916).
 He became Professor of History at the University of Ghent in 1886, a post he held until the end of his teaching career in 1930.
-After World War I he was the most prominent and influential historian in Belgium, receiving numerous honors and committee assignments.
+After World War I he was the most prominent and influential historian in Belgium, receiving numerous honours and committee assignments.
 He was Rector of the University of Ghent from 1918 to 1921.
 Pirenne was a close friend of German historian Karl Lamprecht (1856–1915), until they broke during the war when Lamprecht headed a mission to invite Belgians to collaborate with Germany's long-term goals.

 Captivity

 In 1914, Belgium was invaded by the German Empire and placed under German military occupation.
 How involved Pirenne was in the Belgian resistance during World War I is not known.
 What is known is that Pirenne was questioned by German occupiers on 18 March 1916, and subsequently arrested.
 The occupying army had ordered striking professors at the University of Ghent to continue teaching.
 Pirenne's son Pierre had been killed in the fighting at the Battle of the Yser in October 1914.
 The German officer questioning Pirenne asked why he insisted on answering in French when it was known that Pirenne spoke excellent German and had done postgraduate studies at Leipzig and Berlin.
-Pirenne responded: "I have forgotten German since 3 August 1914," the date of the German invasion of Belgium, part of Germany's war plan to defeat France.
+Pirenne responded: "I have forgotten German since 3 August 1914", the date of the German invasion of Belgium, part of Germany's war plan to defeat France.

 Pirenne was held in Crefeld, then in Holzminden, and finally in Jena, where he was interned from 24 August 1916 until the end of the war.
 He was denied books, but he learned Russian from soldiers captured on the Eastern Front and subsequently read Russian-language histories made available to him by Russian prisoners.
 This gave Pirenne's work a unique perspective.
 At Jena, he began his history of medieval Europe, starting with the fall of Rome.
 He wrote completely from memory.
 Rather than a blow-by-blow chronology of wars, dynasties and incidents, A History of Europe presents a big-picture approach to social, political and mercantile trends.
-It is remarkable not only for its historical insight, but also its objectivity, especially considering the conditions under which it was written.
+It is remarkable not only for its historical insight but also its objectivity, especially considering the conditions under which it was written.